sjbrown/1kfa/mod_guide_gm.md

 <a name="one-shot-ch-1" />

 ## Chapter 1: Start in a place of normalcy / comfort

+> Your sacred space is where you can find yourself again and again.
+> - Joseph Campbell, The Power of Myth (with Bill Moyers), 1988

 The first *Journey point* is a "gimmie": If you can think of a way to start all of the PCs in their place of normalcy or comfort, gain a *Journey point*.